ChrisRod622922/danmaku-python-shooter/README.md

 #### Sounds
 All sound effects used are (C) Creative Commons and are free to download at [www.freesound.org](https://www.freesound.org).

-### How to Run (April 11, 2019)
-As of Version 1.02b (April 11, 2019), you will need to install pygame and the latest version of Python to play this game.
-Please see the following guides to install based on your operating system.
-[Install pygame](https://www.pygame.org/wiki/GettingStarted) and [install Python](https://www.python.org).

-1. Download the ZIP file from the main repository on Github.
-2. Extract the files on your file system.
-3. Double-click the file ending in _.py_.

 ### Support and Contact